Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - :white_check_mark: **M2057**: A Sku object must have a property 'name' of type 'string'.
 It may also have the following properties: 'tier', 'size','family' and 'capacity'.

-- :white_check_mark: **M2058**: Paths in x-ms-paths must overload a normal path in the paths section, i.e. a path in the x-ms-path must either be same as a path in the paths section or a path in the paths sections followed by additional paramaeters.
+- :white_check_mark: **M2058**: Paths in x-ms-paths must overload a normal path in the paths section, i.e. a path in the x-ms-path must either be same as a path in the paths section or a path in the paths sections followed by additional parameters.

 ### SHOULD